bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SETVP` sets the data values for all points in a specified region (npt points starting from llim) of the visible processing buffer to a given value.
 If val is omitted RNMR will prompt for it with 0.0 as a default.
-If llim is omitted RNMR will not prompt for them and will use the current display limit.
+If llim is omitted RNMR will not prompt for it and will use the current left display limit.
 The limit is specified in the current units of the visible processing buffer.
 If the number of points to set, npt, is omitted RNMR will not prompt for it and will set a single point.
 The /REAL, /IMAG, and /COMPLEX qualifiers select whether to set the real part, imaginary part, or both parts of the buffer to the specified value.
-The default behavior is to set the currently visible part of buffer as selected and shown by the `BUF` command.
+The default behavior is to set the currently visible part of buffer (as displayed and set by `BUF`).
 ## SG
 Start acquisition without accumulation